Discontinuous phase transitions in the q-voter model with generalized anticonformity on random graphs: Monte Carlo results

-For $q_a \ge q_c-1$ within PA the hysteresis starts to increase, then it reaches the maximum at a certain value $q_a^*=q_a^*(q_c)$, for example $q_a^*(10)=13$, and then it decreases.
+For $q_a \ge q_c-1$ the hysteresis starts to increase within PA, then it reaches the maximum at a certain value $q_a^*=q_a^*(q_c)$, for example $q_a^*(10)=13$, and then it decreases.
 According to MFA, no hysteresis should be seen for $q_a > q_c-3$ and indeed no hysteresis is seen for these values of parameters within MC.
-Even at $q_a^*=q_a^*(q_c)$, in which PA predicts the maximum width of the hysteresis, it is not seen in Monte Carlo simulations, which is clearly seen in Fig. \ref{fig:C_p_qa13_qc10}.
+Even at $q_a^*=q_a^*(q_c)$, in which PA predicts the maximum width of the hysteresis, it does not occur in Monte Carlo simulations, which is clearly seen in Fig. \ref{fig:C_p_qa13_qc10}.

 In all presented results on Figs. \ref{fig:C_p_qa4_qc10} -- \ref{fig:C_p_qa13_qc10}, it is seen that the difference between PA and MFA results decreases with increasing $k$, which is an expected result.
 However, it is not that obvious how it decreases.
-Therefore, we decided to check how the critical points $p_{lower}^*,p_{upper}^*$ obtained within PA deviates from the mean-field's ones.
+Therefore, we decided to check how the {spinodals} $p_{lower}^*$, $p_{upper}^*$ obtained within PA deviates from the mean-field's ones.
 Results for $q_c=10$ are shown in Fig. \ref{fig:powerlaw}.
-First of all, we see that for both critical points the power-law decay with $k$ is observed in case of $q_a<9$ (panels in two upper rows in Fig. \ref{fig:powerlaw}).
+First of all, we see that for both {spinodals} the power-law decay with $k$ is observed in case of $q_a<9$ (panels in two upper rows in Fig. \ref{fig:powerlaw}).
 We checked that the same phenomenon appears for other values of $q_c$.
 As long as $q_a<q_c-1$ PA predicts correctly the type of phase transition and simultaneously the power-law decay is observed.
-The small deviation from the power-law is seen only for small values of $k$, for which PA also fails.
+The small deviation from the power-law is seen only for small values of $k$, for which PA also fails. {Obviously, we cannot prove that the power-law holds for arbitrarily large $k$, but it exists for all examined values up till $k=109350$, which is a huge number from the social point of view.}